-If not, participants should use the following methods to communicate these events to AEMO in the dispatch, pre-dispatch and PASA timeframes:
+If not, participants should use the following methods to communicate these events to AEMO in the dispatch, predispatch and PASA timeframes:

-- Dispatch timeframe updating the SCADA Local Limit signal to reflect the reduced export limit: - As a backup or if SCADA Local Limit isn't configured, the energy offer can be updated by shifting capacity to higher priced bands note, there is a risk the farm could be dispatched if the market price reaches the band price.
-In addition, the 'Max Avail' feature is ignored for semi-scheduled generators and replaced with the dispatch UIGF calculated by AWEFS/ASEFS. - As a last resort, participants can also request the AEMO Control Room to apply a quick constraint to the outage or runback level if SCADA Local Limit and energy bid are unable to be updated. - Generators participating in self-forecasting must incorporate the reduced export limit (due to outages or runbacks) in their self-forecasts. - Pre-dispatch and PD/STPASA timeframe: - Updating the intermittent generation availability (Upper MW Limit, Elements Available) in the Markets Portal or via API.
+- Dispatch timeframe update the generator's SCADA Local Limit signal to reflect the reduced export limit: - As a backup or if the SCADA Local Limit isn't configured, the generator can update its energy bid by updating the bid Max Avail to the outage or generator runback level. - As a last resort, participants can also request the AEMO Control Room to apply a quick constraint to the outage or runback level if the SCADA Local Limit and energy bid are unable to be updated. - Generators participating in self-forecasting must reflect the reduced export limit (due to outages or runbacks) in their self-forecasts unless it has already been communicated via the bid Max Avail. - Pre-dispatch and PD/STPASA timeframe: - Updating the intermittent generation availability (Upper MW Limit, Elements Available) in the Markets Portal or via API, unless it has already been communicated via the bid Max Avail.